-Opinion | A public option for health insurance is a terrible idea
+Opinion | I’m the administrator of Medicaid and Medicare.
+A public option is a bad idea.

 The Affordable Care Act was signed into law nearly a decade ago, significantly expanding the role of the federal government in the U.S. health-care system.
 It’s telling that many have called for yet another overhaul of health care.
 This dramatic shift indicates a rare bipartisan consensus that the ACA has failed to achieve its objectives.
 The question then becomes what comes next.

 One common proposal is the so-called public option.
 It would introduce a government-run plan into the commercial health insurance market or, alternatively, allow consumers under age 65 to buy in to traditional Medicare.
 The public option has been branded a “moderate” alternative to a complete government takeover of the health-care system under Medicare-for-all.
 But simply calling something moderate doesn’t make it so.
-Whether conceived of as an expansion of Medicare or the creation of a government health-care option, the public option is a Trojan horse with single-payer hiding inside.
+Whether conceived as an expansion of Medicare or the creation of a government health-care option, the public option is a Trojan horse with single-payer hiding inside.

-As the administrator of the two largest public-health-care programs in the country, Medicare and Medicaid, I can say these programs face major fiscal challenges.
+As the administrator of the two largest public health-care programs in the country, Medicare and Medicaid, I can say these programs face major fiscal challenges.
 Those who seek to expand them do so because of their expected lower price tag on premiums.
 But there’s a simple explanation that makes the low cost considerably less alluring: Public programs pay health-care providers less than private payers.

 According to a study in Health Affairs, private insurance in 2012 paid hospitals approximately 75 percent more than Medicare did for similar inpatient services.
 Medicaid payment rates were even lower than Medicare rates.
 That’s why a substantial proportion of providers — 30 percent — do not accept new patients on Medicaid.
 Rather than expand public programs for future generations, Americans are much more interested in protecting the viability of these programs into the future.